library(tidyverse)

 <date> <chr> <chr> <chr> <dbl> <dbl> <dbl> <dbl>

 So looking at this table, what you see here are the teams who scored more than their FG percentage margin would indicate.
-One of them should jump off the page at you.
+One of the predicted values should jump off the page at you.

 Look at that Maryland-Northwestern game from 2020.
-The Wildcats shot better than the Terps, but the model predicted Northwestern would win by 17 points.
+The Wildcats shot better than the Terps, and the model predicted Northwestern would win by 17 points.
 Instead, Maryland won by 11!

 But, before we can bestow any validity on this model, we need to see if this linear model is appropriate.
 We’ve done that some looking at our p-values and R-squared values.
 But one more check is to look at the residuals themselves.
 We do that by plotting the residuals with the predictor.
 We’ll get into plotting soon, but for now just seeing it is enough.